-COVID-19 vaccines are available to anyone age 6 months or older.
+COVID vaccines are available to anyone age 6 months or older.

 - Every person in the country age 6 months or older-in every community, in every corner of America-is eligible to get vaccinated. - Vaccines are free and available, regardless of health insurance or immigration status.
-And getting vaccinated has never been easier or more convenient. - Vaccines help prevent severe illness, hospitalization, and death from COVID. - The risks from COVID far outweigh any risks from side effects of the vaccines. - Go to vaccines.gov or text your ZIP code to 438829 to find places nearby to get a vaccine.
+And getting vaccinated has never been easier or more convenient. - Vaccines help prevent severe illness, hospitalization, and death from COVID. - Go to vaccines.gov or text your ZIP code to 438829 to find places nearby to get a vaccine.